 So, what’s the difference?

-An exporter is defined by AES as “the person or in the United States who has the authority of a principal party in interest to determine and control sending of items out of the United States.”
+An exporter is defined by AES as “the person or organization in the United States who has the authority of a principal party in interest to determine and control sending of items out of the United States.”
 (One thing to keep in mind: The Foreign Trade Statistics Regulations have a different definition for the term Exporter.
 Under the FTR, the Exporter is the USPPI.)

 The Census Bureau website defines the USPPI as “the person or legal entity in the United States that receives the primary benefit, monetary or otherwise, from the export transaction.”